jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 storing it is negligible.
-Cryptographic features like multisignature schemes and scripting abilities like timelocks enable a trustless programmability that makes it a completely new kind of financial asset, which is basically just a bonus on top of its killer feature: hardness as a money and suitability as a safe-haven asset.
+Cryptographic features like multisignature schemes and scripting abilities like timelocks enable a trustless programmability that makes it a completely new kind of financial asset, which is basically just a bonus on top of its killer feature: <b>hardness as a money and suitability as a safe-haven asset.</b>

 </p>